JeffreySarnoff/CatmullRom.jl/README.md

 ordered pairs.
 It is easy to obtain arcs determined from _e.g._ the sequence of `(y_i, z_i)` pairs.
 Just call the `catmullrom` function with points that are generated with `collect(zip(ys, zs))`.

 The point sequence may be provided as a vector of points or as a tuple of points.
 The points themselves may be vectors of coordinate values or tuples of coordinate values.
-While the point sequences are manipulated internally, there is no alteration of the points that you supply.
+While the points and their coordinates are manipulated internally, that occurs without altering any values or sequences you use.

 |    |   |